khwgit/desk_switch/docs/architecture.md

 - Dependency updates

 ## Conclusion
-This architecture document serves as a guide for maintaining consistency and quality in the KVM Switch application.
+This architecture document serves as a guide for maintaining consistency and quality in the DeskSwitch application.
 All team members should follow these guidelines to ensure the project remains maintainable and scalable.